john-itcsolutions/bucordo/README.md

 WEBSITE:
 --------

-Please visit https://bucordo.org for complete documentation of the original Project.
+Please visit https://bucardo.org for complete documentation of the original Project.

 DEVELOPMENT:
 ------------

-To follow or participate in the development of bucordo, use:
+To follow or participate in the development of bucardo, use:

-git clone git@github.com:bucordo/bucordo.git
+git clone git@github.com:bucardo/bucardo.git

 GETTING HELP:
 -------------